Samuel C. C. Ting: Personal life

 Ting is the eldest son of his family.
 He has one brother, Ting Chao-hua (丁肇華) and one sister, Ting Chao-min (丁肇民).
 In an interview with China Central Television, he explained that the combination of his siblings' and his name is the first three characters of "中華民國" (Republic of China).
-His parents named them after the country to commemorate their grandfather Wang Yicheng, who was a martyr in the Xinhai Revolution.
+His parents named them after the country to commemorate their grandfather, who was a martyr in the Xinhai Revolution.

-In 1960, Ting married Kay Louise Kuhne, an architect, and together they had two daughters, Jeanne Ting Chowning and Amy Ting.
-In 1985 he married Dr. Susan Carol Marks, and they had one son, Christopher, born in 1986.
+In 1960, Ting married Kay Louise Kuhne, an architect, and together they had two daughters: Jeanne Ting Chowning and Amy Ting.
+In 1985, he married Dr. Susan Carol Marks, and they had one son, Christopher, born in 1986.